ssmathistad/blog-ping-id/README.md

         - You can also select `Access Token Validation (Client is a resource server)` if you will be using this client id for pingaccess to access pingfederate.
     - Default Access Token Manager: `Todo Token Mgmt`
 2. Add Client
-    >Manage the configuration and policy information about a client.
     - Client Id: `tweet_client`
     - Name: `Tweet Client`
     - Client Authentication: `Client Secret`